DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks: Experiments and Discussion

 \subsection{Main result}

-\textbf{DUET finds more optimal data mixtures.} Our result (Fig.~\ref{experiment:main-llm}) shows that in different LLM unseen evaluation tasks, DUET finds data mixtures that produce better-performing LLMs within a few iterations of feedback loops.
+\textbf{DUET finds more optimal data mixtures.} Our result (Fig.~\ref{experiment:main-llm}) shows that DUET finds better data mixtures within a few iterations of feedback loops.
 The first column in Fig.~\ref{experiment:main-llm} consists of a relatively easier task where the evaluation domain is part of the training task domains.
 In this case, DUET (green plot) uses feedback from the evaluation task to find the optimal data mixture with more weights on the relevant training data domain, TruthfulQA.
-On the other hand, DoReMi (orange dotted line) and LESS (orange dotted line) both cannot adapt to the specific evaluation task and hence do not perform as well.
+On the other hand, we observe the weakness of conventional methods which cannot exploit coarse feedback: DoReMi (orange dotted line) and LESS (orange dotted line) both cannot specifically adapt to the evaluation task and hence do not perform as well.
 In the 2nd, 3rd and 4th columns, we increased the difficulty of our evaluation task by removing the evaluation task domain from our training domains (\textbf{the evaluation task is now out-of-domain}).
 Surprisingly, DUET still can use feedback from the unseen task to automatically optimize the data mixture, achieving better LLM performance than other baselines.
 This suggests data from another training domain is still useful for the out-of-domain evaluation task (e.g., \textbf{Wikitext} data can still be helpful for mathematical questions in \textbf{gsm8k}).
-Hence, DUET is effective in both in-domain and out-of-domain unseen tasks.
-In App.~\ref{app:mixing ratio}, we present the mixing ratios optimized by DUET, and discuss qualitatively how DUET automatically finds more relevant data domains.
+Hence, DUET is effective in both in-domain and out-of-domain tasks.
+In App.~\ref{app:mixing ratio}, we qualitatively discuss the optimal mixing ratios found by DUET.